Analytic philosophy: Thought

-His paper "The Thought: A Logical Inquiry" (1918) reflects both his anti-idealism or anti-psychologism and his interest in language.
-In the paper, he argues for a Platonist account of propositions or thoughts.
-Frege claims propositions are intangible, like ideas, yet publicly available, like an object.
-In an addition to the physical, public "first realm" of objects, and the private, mental "second realm" of ideas, Frege posits a "third realm" of Platonic propositions, such as the Pythagorean theorem.
+The paper "The Thought: A Logical Inquiry" (1918) reflects Frege's anti-idealism.
+He argues for a Platonist account of propositions or thoughts.
+Frege claims propositions are intangible, like ideas; yet publicly available, like an object.
+In addition to the physical, public "first realm" of objects and the private, mental "second realm" of ideas, Frege posits a "third realm" of Platonic propositions, such as the Pythagorean theorem.

-Emergence in Great Britain
+Revolt against British idealism

-British philosophy in the 19th century had seen a revival of logic started by Richard Whately, in reaction to the anti-logical tradition of British empiricism.
-The major figure of this period is English mathematician George Boole.
-Other figures include William Hamilton, Augustus De Morgan, William Stanley Jevons, Alice's Adventures in Wonderland author Lewis Carroll, Hugh MacColl, and American pragmatist Charles Sanders Peirce.
+British philosophy in the nineteenth century saw a revival of logic started by Richard Whately, in reaction to the anti-logical aspects of British empiricism.
+The major figure of this period is mathematician George Boole.
+Other figures include Scottish metaphysician William Hamilton, mathematician and laws namesake Augustus De Morgan, economist William Stanley Jevons, diagram namesake John Venn, Alice's Adventures in Wonderland author Lewis Carroll, (Note: A famous paper on logic by Carroll is "What the Tortoise Said to Achilles".)
+Scottish mathematician Hugh MacColl, and American pragmatist Charles Sanders Peirce.

-However, British philosophy in the late 19th century was dominated by British idealism, a neo-Hegelian movement, as taught by philosophers such as F. H. Bradley (1846–1924) and T. H. Green (1836–1882).
+However, British philosophy in the late nineteenth century was dominated by British idealism, a neo-Hegelian movement, as taught by philosophers such as F. H. Bradley and T. H. Green.
+Bradley's work Appearance and Reality (1893) exemplified the school.

-Russell and Moore

 G. E. Moore led the revolt against idealism.

-Analytic philosophy in the narrower sense of 20th and 21st century anglophone philosophy is usually thought to begin with Cambridge philosophers Bertrand Russell and G. E. Moore's rejection of Hegelianism for being obscure; or the "revolt against idealism"—see for example Moore's "A Defence of Common Sense".
+Analytic philosophy in the narrower sense of twentieth-century anglophone philosophy is usually thought to begin with Cambridge philosophers Bertrand Russell and G. E. Moore's rejection of Hegelianism for being obscure; or the "revolt against idealism."
 (Note: "Analytic philosophy opposed right from its beginning English neo-Hegelianism of Bradley's sort and similar ones.
 It did not only criticize the latter's denial of the existence of an external world (anyway an unjust criticism), but also the bombastic, obscure style of Hegel's writings.")
-Russell summed up Moore's influence:
+Russell summed up Moore's common sense influence: (Note: see also Moore's "A Defence of Common Sense".)

 "G. E. Moore...took the lead in rebellion, and I followed, with a sense of emancipation.
 Bradley had argued that everything common sense believes in is mere appearance; we reverted to the opposite extreme, and that everything is real that common sense, uninfluenced by philosophy or theology, supposes real.
 With a sense of escaping from prison, we allowed ourselves to think that grass is green, that the sun and stars would exist if no one was aware of them, and also that there is a pluralistic timeless world of Platonic ideas."

+Russell and Moore contributed to the philosophy of perception with a naïve realism and sense-data theory.
+In America, George Santayana and the New Realists opposed idealism and its egocentric predicament.